oStritze/dopp3/README.md

 - use relative number for immigration/migration numbers (total divided by number of inhabitants)
 1. Merge state stability index with new UN dataset (period_indicators_medium) and total population dataset.
     - merge population_by_age.csv with population_total.csv
-    - Make a feature selection/PCA
+    - Make a feature selection/PCA, for migration and immigration countries (may have different features)
 2. Classify same data and test/train different models for classification (with 10fold CV).
 No regression, only classification
     - define variable to predict
     - from number of migrants/immigrants, define a scale (0-1 or 0,1,2,3,4,5) for migration (high/medium/ low numbers)